 The line up for this album is truly stellar and historic.
 Ndugu Chancler, Kamau Daáood, Richard Grant, Azar Lawrence, Roberto Miranda, Phil Ranelin, Michael Session, and Taumbu Ector joined members of the Pan Afrikan Peoples Arkestra along with rising stars Kamasi Washington, Miguel Atwood-Ferguson, Pete Jacobson, Brandon Coleman, Joey Dosik, Randal Fisher, Nick Rosen, and many more.

 All of the songs were recorded live and engineered by Blanton (Kyle) Ross.
 The name of the album “Leimert Park: Roots & Branches of Los Angeles Jazz” was inspired by Jesse’s time connecting with many of the musicians from the event while in Leimert Park.
 "Warriors All" by Horace Tapscott was recorded as well and released digitally in 2010.
-A free CD quality download of the song will be included with the CD purchase as a bonus track.
+A free CD quality download of that song, and "Justice," will be included with the CD purchase as bonus tracks.